razberi-py/HTML-templates/README.md

 ✅ Experimenting with **layout designs**.
 🛠️ Practicing **responsive design** for mobile-first projects.
 🛠️ Exploring **animations and interactivity**.
-❌ Not yet working on back-end integration or advanced frameworks.
+🛠️ Working on back-end integration or advanced frameworks.